kine15diagne/Breast-cancer-prediction/README.md

 # Breast-cancer-prediction
-Breast Cancer Prediction using Random Forest and Hyperparameter Tuning GridSearchCV This project applies machine learning techniques to classify breast tumors as malignant or benign using the Breast Cancer Wisconsin dataset.
-Using *Random Forest* classifiers and Hyperparameter Tuning with *GridSearchCV* for evaluation.
+This project applies machine learning techniques to classify breast tumors as malignant or benign using the Breast Cancer Wisconsin dataset, employing *Random Forest* classifiers and Hyperparameter Tuning with *GridSearchCV* for evaluation.
 # Technologies Used
 Python 3